bireme/proethos2/README.md

 Welcome to PAHO's ProEthos repository!
 ======================================

 ProEthos is a web-based platform for the ethics review of human subjects research.
-Developed by the Pan American Health Organization (PAHO) and the Latin American and Caribbean Center on Health Sciences Information (BIREME) in collaboration with the Pontifical Catholic University of Paraná (Brazil), ProEthos aims to improve the quality of the ethics review process, ultimately enhancing protections for research participants.
+Developed by the Pan American Health Organization (PAHO) and the Latin American and Caribbean Center on Health Sciences Information (BIREME) in collaboration with the Pontifical Catholic University of Paraná (PUCPR), ProEthos aims to improve the quality of the ethics review process, ultimately enhancing protections for research participants.

 ProEthos allows researchers to submit their studies to for ethics review electronically.
 Committees then review protocols with the help of tools and processes built into the platform.
 They can also monitor approved studies, report to external entities, and feed clinical trial registries.